 MCU uses the models outlined in Crucial Conversations, Crucial Accountability, and The Outward Mindset in first seeking collaborative solutions between individuals and in guiding open dialogue around policies, processes, and structures.
-If these models do not work or there is a larger concern that cannot be resolved directly, the formal grievance process is a mechanism through which students, faculty members, preceptors, alumni, or staff members of the Midwives College of Utah (MCU) may be protected if there is misconduct on the part of a student, faculty member, preceptor, or staff member of MCU.
+If a direct conversation does not work, a student, staff, or faculty member may choose to fill out the Concern and Resolution form.
+Resolution of a complaint is usually through discussion but may include mediation in some instances